 On March 11, 2020, the World Health Organization characterized COVID-19 as a global pandemic and recommended containment and mitigation measures.
-The Company is actively monitoring the impact of the global COVID-19 pandemic, which negatively impacted the first and second quarters of 2020 and will negatively impact its business and results of operations for the third and fourth quarters of 2020 and likely beyond.
+The Company is actively monitoring the impact of the global COVID-19 pandemic, which negatively impacted the first, second and third quarters of 2020 and will negatively impact its business and results of operations for the fourth quarter of 2020 and likely beyond.